linux4sam/egt/docs/src/draw.md

 needs to know where things are drawn so it can account for repainting as necessary.
 If any widget were allowed to draw anywhere on the screen at any time, EGT would have no idea what needs to be redrawn.
-To circumvent this operation at your own risk, set the Widget::Flag::no_clip flag on a widget.
+To circumvent this operation at your own risk, set the egt::v1::Widget::Flag::no_clip flag on a widget.
 This will disable automatic clipping.

-When the parent frame calls the draw() function of a widget, it will first setup a Painter::AutoSaveRestore instance.
-Therefore there is not need to handle saving or restoring the state in any Widget::draw() function as this is done automatically.
+When the parent frame calls the draw() function of a widget, it will first setup a egt::v1::Painter::AutoSaveRestore instance.
+Therefore there is not need to handle saving or restoring the state in any egt::v1::Widget::draw() function as this is done automatically.

 @section draw_transforms Affine Matrix Transformations